flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+December 2024: Coley won a student Instructor of the Year award from the School of Biological Sciences!
+She also officially left the Flanagan lab to start a postdoctoral research position with [Sarah Kessans](https://profiles.canterbury.ac.nz/Sarah-Kessans).

 November 2024: Sarah was promoted to the role of Senior Lecturer above the Bar.

 October 2024: Emily Beasley and Georgia Gwatkin won awards for best talks in their categories at the Annual Biology Conference at UC and Fleur van Eyndhoven won the Best MSc paper award.
 Congratulations everyone!